varabyte/kotter/README.md

 The general rule of thumb is: use `withWriteLock` if you want to access or modify more than one property from the list at the same time within your `run` block.

-Note that you don't have to worry about locking within a `konsole` render pass.
+Note that you don't have to worry about locking within a `konsole { ... }` block.
 Data access is already locked for you in that context.

 #### Signals and waiting